The Clean Water Act is 52 years old and today more than ever it is urgent to defend it

 The U.S. Congress and state officials must act quickly to prevent the Supreme Court’s ruling in Sackett v.
 EPA from having irreversible consequences.
-Last May, the high court eliminated federal protections for most wetlands in the U.S. It’s the biggest attack on the Clean Water Act in its 51-year history.
-This verdict puts the supply of drinking water at risk, and ignores the role of wetlands in reducing the impact of climate change, and maintaining the balance of wildlife.
+In May of last year, the high court eliminated federal protections for most wetlands in the U.S. It’s the biggest attack on the Clean Water Act in its 52-year history.
+This verdict puts the supply of drinking water at risk and ignores the role of wetlands in reducing the impact of climate change, and maintaining the balance of wildlife.
 Let us explain why we need to defend the Clean Water Act.

 What is the importance of the Clean Water Act?